-The Group does not make use of credit risk mitigation techniques with reference to the CRR/CRD IV regime.
 The Group is exposed to credit risk for vehicles leased to counterparties through both receivables due under the lease and the book value of vehicles.
 The credit risk of the book value of vehicles is mostly mitigated by the sales proceeds of these vehicles.
 Depending on the size and the quality of the client, additional risk mitigating measures are taken such as the requirement of parent company guarantees, bank guarantees, down payments or deposits or similar risk mitigation instruments.
 Furthermore, a significant part of the Group's clients pay by direct debit.
 If a direct debit payment is denied, it is often an early indicator of a possible increase in credit risk.
 In such cases additional risk mitigating measures may be taken.
 In addition to these measures, each Group company also maintains a watch list and a special attention list of corporate customers based on the internal risk indicators specific to the Group company's portfolio profile and geographical location.
 The Group monitors developments in the companies placed on such lists.